evently-cloud/site/src/concepts/sql-jsonpath.md

 SQL JSONPath expressions can match any form of JSON, including scalars, arrays and objects.
 The top level of a JSON structure starts with `$` and expressions progress their way down object properties and across arrays to reference fields and apply filtering query expressions.

-Expressions have two sections; the navigation section and an optional filter section.
-The mode and filter sections are optional, which is indicated with a trailing `?` character.
+Expressions have three sections; the mode, the navigation statement and a filter expression.
+The mode and filter sections are optional.

 #### `<mode?> <navigation> ? <filter?>`